redhat-actions/s2i-build/README.md

 S2I container images contains the language runtime and build tools needed for building and running the source code.

-s2i-build action works on `Linux`, `Windows` and on `Mac` platforms.
+`s2i-build` action works on only `Linux` platforms as of now.

 This Action will install [`latest`](https://github.com/openshift/source-to-image/releases/tag/v1.3.1) version of s2i such that it can build the image from the source code.

-## Pre-requisites
+**NOTE:** Since this action assumes to have `Docker daemon` to be running, if you are using Ubuntu envoirnments for running the actions it already has Docker daemon running.
-This Action needs a `Docker daemon` to be running.
-Suggest running [Docker Setup Buildx](https://github.com/marketplace/actions/docker-setup-buildx) to setup Docker Daemon.
+For other envoirnments, suggest running [Docker Setup Buildx](https://github.com/marketplace/actions/docker-setup-buildx) to setup Docker Daemon.

 ## Action Inputs